Movie Review: “Good Time”

 Con: Slow (-6pts)

 Do not let the trailer fool you.
-This movie defines the term "slow burn".
-So much of this film is spent showing seemingly random scenes where the main character sits with his own anxiety.
-See the incredible scenes that include the m character: sitting with a young girl watching the news, sitting in front of a tv watching white noise while dying his hair, and sitting in a car while listening to a random criminal talking about his problems.
-Note the sarcasm in the previous sentence.
+It was a trailer that suggested the movie would be fast-paced, intense, action-packed, and suspenseful.
+However, this movie was the definition of the term "slow burn".
+So much of this movie was spent showing seemingly random scenes where the main character sat in his own anxiety.
+These scenes included the main character: sitting with a young girl watching the news, sitting in front of a television watching white noise and dying his hair, and sitting in a car while listening to a random criminal talking about his problems.

 Pro: Intensity (+4pts)